BP’s Return to Kirkuk

 Non-Resident Fellow, AGSIW; Mustafa Barzani Scholar In Residence and Director, Global Kurdish Initiative, American University

-Yerevan Saeed is a non-resident fellow at the Arab Gulf States Institute in Washington and the Mustafa Barzani Scholar of Global Kurdish Studies at American University’s School of International Service.
+Yerevan Saeed is a non-resident fellow at the Arab Gulf States Institute in Washington as well as the Barzani Scholar In-Residence and director of the Global Kurdish Initiative for Peace at the School of International Service of American University.
 He is a TEDx speaker and former lecturer at the University of Kurdistan Hewler.
 Saeed previously was a visiting scholar and research associate at AGSIW.
 Saeed is a political analyst who researches and writes on security, political, and energy issues in the Middle East, focusing on Iraq, Turkey, Iran, the Gulf, and the Levant.
 He has served as White House correspondent for the Kurdish Rudaw TV, and his work has been published in the Washington Institute’s Fikra Forum, the Diplomatic Courier, The New York Times, the London-based Majalla magazine, Rudaw, Global Politician, and several Kurdish newspapers.
 In addition, he has been interviewed by Voice of America, NPR, CNN, Voice of Russia, and Kurdish television programs and newspapers.
 From 2009-13, Saeed worked with Stratfor; additionally, he worked for several media outlets, including The New York Times, NPR, The Wall Street Journal, The Boston Globe, BBC, and The Guardian, as a journalist and translator in Iraq from 2003-07.

 Saeed holds a bachelor’s degree in government from the University of Texas at Austin and a master’s degree from Tufts University’s Fletcher School of Law and Diplomacy, with a focus on Middle East studies and international negotiation and conflict resolution.
 He received his PhD from the Carter School for Peace and Conflict Resolution at George Mason University.
 He speaks Kurdish and Arabic and has a command of Farsi.